symfony/symfony-docs/book/part03.rst

     argument is the URL path you want to simulate.

-Now that the web server always access the same script (``front.php``) for all our pages, we can secure our code further by moving all other PHP files outside the web root directory:
+Now that the web server always access the same script (``front.php``) for all pages, we can secure the code further by moving all other PHP files outside the web root directory:

 .. code-block:: text